AndersenLab/VCF-kit/docs/genome.md

 # Custom Directories

 It is possible to set the directory to download a genome using the `--directory` parameter.
+This command will set the directory to the current location.

 ```bash
 vk genome ncbi --directory="." --ref=ViralProj15089